UROP Department: Simons Center for the Social Brain (SCSB)

 and aids; and diagnosis and biomarkers.

-Applications for Spring 2014 Simons UROPs should include a
+Applications for Summer 2014 Simons UROPs should include a

 brief proposal with a clear focus on the social brain and autism spectrum

 disorders, developed with a faculty mentor who will supervise your work.